adamcstephens/fly/README.md

 This is an opinionated take on a relatively simple kubernetes cluster.
 It can be used to stand up a k3s cluster with automatic TLS encrypted services, using a wildcard domain and certificate. (e.g. https://*.sub.my.domain)

-This project thinks:

-* Abstractions are ok
-* Boring is better
+Features:

+* Single host
+* Let's Encrypt Wildcard certificate
-* Simple is good (funny for a k8s project)
+* Simple TLS setup for applications
-* Declarative where possible

 ## Setup